Interest meeting for youth climate summit at VMNH

 One other way that Ashburn is trying to attract students is by making efforts to get schools to log time spent working on the youth climate summit as volunteer hours.
 He is hoping that schools will approve soon so that credit may be applied next fall.

-“It might take a long time,” said Ashburn to get a good size group of kids interested.
+“It might take a long time,” said Ashburn, to get a good-sized group of kids interested.
 The goal, he added, would be to expand to the surrounding counties and hold debates within the counties.
 This meeting and potential summit is a “beta testing,” said Ashburn, to “see how well we can get things off the ground.”

 “The main thing is bringing the issues to the forefront and getting everyone to think about the issues,” Ashburn said.
 He added that it is important that “we realize that we need to have a solution other than saying there isn’t an issue” with climate change.